Senior Lecturer: Drama and Theatre and Senior Teaching Fellow

 The Cultures of Memory Conference at YSJU October 2013.

-terrorists of the heart was a tender manifesto for their relationship both as artists and family.
+Terrorists of the heart was a tender manifesto for our relationship both as artists and family.
 It was at times comic…mostly though it was moving in its honesty.
 And it was incredibly inspiring to see something that exemplified the work we all do on the degree.
 On my way out I heard someone comment, “…well now I get why we’re learning this” and I saw that she was crying.

 On a beach on the west coast of Scotland nearly 80 years ago today my Uncle was washed up dead.

-slipping away is a performance as an event that calls upon witnesses, seeks to bare testimony and itself constructs memories.
+Slipping Away is a performance as an event that calls upon witnesses, seeks to bare testimony and itself constructs memories.

-A middle aged man is slipping away struggling to re-member, is this how it is, is this how it is?
+A middle aged man is slipping away struggling to remember, is this how it is, is this how it is?

 Dartington Festival, June 2010